nim-lang/Nim/doc/manual.md

 available.
 The `system`:idx: module is automatically imported in every module.

-If a module imports the same identifier from two different modules, the identifier must be disambiguated in one of the following ways:
+If a module imports the same identifier from two different modules, the identifier is considered ambiguous, which is resolved in the following ways:

-* Calling it as a routine, in which case overload resolution will take place (but can still fail due to ambiguity).
+* Qualifying the identifier as `module.identifier` resolves ambiguity between modules.
+(See below for the case that the module name itself is ambiguous.)
-* Using type inference to match only one symbol against the expected type, which can fail if multiple symbols match the expected type equally strongly.
+* Calling the identifier as a routine makes overload resolution take place, which resolves ambiguity in the case that one overload matches stronger than the others.
-* Qualifying it in the form `module.identifier`.
+* Using the identifier in a context where the compiler can infer the type of the identifier resolves ambiguity in the case that one definition matches the type stronger than the others.

   ```nim
   # Module A